BUEC500C1/news-analyzer-nikhilgu99/README.md

 ### News Feed Ingestor - Procedure Based API

-- User Story: A user can search a database of news articles, and analyze relations between them to better understand them.
-In this case the database would be conncted to some public news API.
+- User Story: A user can search a database of news articles.
+In this case the database would be connected to the New York Times API.
+Queries can be done based on keywords, people, and historically.
+A maximum of 10 results will be returned, sorted by most recent.
 - Operations:
-    - queryKeywords(*words[]*) - Return a list of articles related to a list of given keywords
+    - queryKeyword(*keyword*) - Return a list of articles related to a given keyword
     - queryPerson("*name*") - Return a list of articles related to a given person's name
-    - queryHistorical(*year*, *month*, *words[]*) - Return a list of articles during a certain month/year, related to a given list of words
+    - queryHistorical(*keyword*, *startDate*, *endDate*) - Return a list of articles during a certain time period, related to a given keyword

 ### Database Configuration